 One thing to be cautious about demi cut bras is that you don’t want the dreaded double boob.
-It’s where the cup digs into the top portion of the breast, therefore you can see your breast bubbling out of your bra underneath your shirt, and you can see a distinct bra line across your breast underneath your shirt.
+It’s where the cup digs into the top portion of the breast causing your breast to bubble out the top of the bra cup.
+This creates a distinct bra line across your breast underneath your shirt.

 My favorite demi bras are the following: